BordetNicolas/node-red-contrib-huemagic/README.md

 ## ⚠️ About This Fork

-**This is a community-maintained fork** of the original [HueMagic project](https://github.com/Foddy/node-red-contrib-huemagic) by [Foddy](https://github.com/Foddy).
+**This is a community-maintained fork** of [mauricedominic/node-red-contrib-huemagic](https://github.com/mauricedominic/node-red-contrib-huemagic), which itself is a fork of the original [HueMagic project](https://github.com/Foddy/node-red-contrib-huemagic) by [Foddy](https://github.com/Foddy).

 ### Why This Fork Exists

-This fork was created because the original project appears to be less actively maintained.
-All code and documentation from the original project have been preserved **exactly as-is**, with only one addition:
+This fork was created because the upstream repository ([mauricedominic/node-red-contrib-huemagic](https://github.com/mauricedominic/node-red-contrib-huemagic)) appears to be less actively maintained.
+All code and documentation from the upstream project have been preserved **exactly as-is**, with only one addition:

 - ✅ **Added support for Philips Hue Bridge Pro** - This is the only new feature in this fork

 ### Credits & Attribution

+- **Direct Fork Source**: [mauricedominic/node-red-contrib-huemagic](https://github.com/mauricedominic/node-red-contrib-huemagic) by [mauricedominic](https://github.com/mauricedominic)
 - **Original Project**: [node-red-contrib-huemagic](https://github.com/Foddy/node-red-contrib-huemagic) by [Foddy](https://github.com/Foddy)
 - **Original Author**: Foddy Botosakis
 - **License**: Apache-2.0 (preserved from original project)
-- **All code and documentation**: Reproduced exactly as provided by the original maintainers
+- **All code and documentation**: Reproduced exactly as provided by the upstream maintainers

-This fork maintains full compatibility with the original project while adding support for newer Hue Bridge Pro devices.
-If the original project becomes actively maintained again, we encourage users to switch back to the official version.
+This fork maintains full compatibility with the upstream project while adding support for newer Hue Bridge Pro devices.
+If the upstream project becomes actively maintained again, we encourage users to switch back to that version.

 ### What's New in This Fork